masc-ucsc/livehd/docs/CreateJson.md

 livehd> lgraph.open name:${TOP_MOD_NAME} |> inou.json.fromlg odir:lgdb/
 ```

 This command will dump the top-level graph and all its subgraphs into a file named "${TOP_MOD_NAME}.json".
-This JSON file can then be parsed by Yosys; it could even be parsed by nextpnr if Mockturtle was used before inou.json.fromlg.
+This JSON file can then be parsed by Yosys; it could even be parsed by nextpnr if Mockturtle was used before calling inou.json.fromlg.

 # Expected Output

-We are attempting to replicate the JSON output of Yosys; we can obtain a baseline reference by performing the below command in a Unix terminal:
+We are attempting to replicate the JSON output of Yosys; to obtain a baseline reference, perform the below command in a Unix terminal:

 ```sh
 bash> MOD=${TOP_MOD_NAME}; yosys -p 'write_json '${MOD}.json ${PATH}/${MOD}.v
 ```

-The above command synthesizes ${TOP_MOD_NAME}.v and dumps the result into a JSON file.
+The above command synthesizes ${TOP_MOD_NAME}.v by using Yosys and dumps the result into a JSON file.
 Of note, this is a generic JSON output; we cannot input it into nextpnr.
 If we wanted to create a JSON for nextpnr, we would instead call:

 ```sh
 bash> MOD=${TOP_MOD_NAME}; yosys -p 'synth_ice40 -noflatten -top '${MOD}' -json ${TOP_MOD_NAME}.json' ${MOD}.v